Vertical Cardboard Baler

 Cardboard Baler Categories:

 There are generally two types of cardboard balers: vertical and horizontal cardboard compactors.
-We look into vertical cardboard balers for light, medium and heavy-duty use from HSM, Bramidan and Mil-tek.
+We look into vertical cardboard balers for light, medium and heavy-duty use from HSM and Bramidan.
 Vertical balers are also known as downstroke balers.
 Check our vertical baler buying guide.

 Every month we help hundreds of businesses worldwide finding the right recycling machine.